poppinlp/fastify-hide-powered-by/README.md

 ### setTo {string|undefined}

 Default is `undefined` which means remove `X-Powered-By` header.
-If you set it to a string which means set `X-Powered-By` to that string.
+You could pass a string in to set `X-Powered-By` to that.

 ## Changelog

+- 0.3.0
+  - Update test case
 - 0.2.0
   - Add test case
   - Add code coverage